davidrhoden/davidrhoden-basic-netlify/notes/notes-dec-12-2024.md

 There’s a _little_ drama, which is that one member of Wilco at the time, Jay Bennett, is acting like a little whiner and bringing musical elements to the band that detract from what made the band good (if you liked them.
 Maybe it’s possible to prefer the Jay Bennett part of Wilco.)
 He's obtuse and touchy and the band react to him with patience, but also with increasingly obvious frustration.
 And then they fire him.

 Of course all documentaries are edited to tell a story the director wants, but the movie really takes out its frustrations on Bennett.
-They cut from a post-firing interview with him where he’s saying Tweedy wants to keep the band centered around himself (how surprising), to a shot of Bennett alone on stage at a lame acoustic gig, singing with his eyes shut to an unseen audience.
+They cut from a post-firing interview with him where he’s complaining Tweedy wants to keep the band centered around himself (how surprising), to a shot of Bennett alone on stage at a lame acoustic gig, singing with his eyes shut to an unseen audience.
 That's it for him.

 And that’s really most of the movie.
 After that there's some "on the road again" footage of Tweedy with his wife and small kids doing things like going to Arby's.
 I don’t know what made me keep watching, I was frustrated with it the whole time.
 No hearts were broken in the making of this film, except maybe that one guy.